rzhou1/Titanic/README.md

 #Modeling

   We trained the models with base estimators using the processed data.
 In general, the base models result in accuracy ~82-83% for the train data and ~80% for the test data.
+We output feature importances from the base models, Sex, Age, Pclass and Fare are all among the top features of these models.

+#Summary

+  We demonstrated a comprehensive solution for the Titanic dataset.
+Our models predict that passengers from groups of Female, Child, Pclass_1 (the highest class), and Fare_Royal (the most expensive) have the highest survival probability while adult male has the lowest survival probability.
+At least partly, this dataset has told that one century ago the western world had a spirit of children and female priorities.
+Also, it shows that the nobles had their privileges.